digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/app-builder/walkthrough/accessing-values.md

 - **Implementation**: Use the expression `{{components.table1.selectedRow.id}}` to get the ID of the selected row in `table1`.

 **Accessing Globals**
-- **Purpose**: Access global settings and variables predefined in the ToolJet environment.
+- **Purpose**: Access global settings and variables predefined in the JumpStart environment.
 - **Implementation**: To check the current theme and adjust styles dynamically, use:
 `{{globals.theme.name}}`

 ## More on the Left Sidebar

-The left sidebar in ToolJet is a hub for navigation and application configuration, featuring several options including Pages, Inspector, Debugger, and Global Settings.
+The left sidebar in JumpStart is a hub for navigation and application configuration, featuring several options including Pages, Inspector, Debugger, and Global Settings.

 ### Key Features